UKHomeOffice/design-system/components/button/README.md

 Hods - Button
 =============

-The SASS code for HODS styling of the GOV.UK secondary button.
-You should `@import` this file before you import components from `govuk-frontend`.
+The SASS code for HODS styling of the GOV.UK secondary button. `@import` this file to use this styling.

 Using this package